rohan843/hive-notes/README.md

 ```

 Now the above query will only process the records in the relevant partion (of `JAN`), thus decreasing execution time.

+Basically, partitioning creates as many partitions as there are unique values in a column.

+## Bucketing

+This is similar to partitioning.
+Consider a case where there are a very high number of unique values in a column.
+If a table is partitioned on such a column, there will be a large number of partitions, leading to a high maintainence overhead.

+Bucketing allows an alternate strategy.
+Here, we create a fixed number of buckets, say N. Each value in a column is hashed, and compressed to get an integer in the range 0 to N - 1.
+Based on this value, the bucket for the column is decided.

+We can use bucketing and partitioning together for best performance.

 ## Common commands